 It is a food market, and you wouldn’t want to miss experiencing the tastes and smells of this place when you come to Singapore.

-For more information: Laupasat.biz
+For more information: Laupasat.sg

 Four Dishes and One Very Unique Fruit to Try

-This is the Singaporean food you have to try at least once
+This is the Singaporean food you have to try at least once:

 1. Laksa

 Be sure to eat the noodle with a spoonful of the gravy that comes with it.
-Great with a cold drink like our local Milk Tea called Teh Peng.

 2. Chicken Rice

 This is one of my favorites.
-The full name is Hainanese Chicken rice, and no coffee shop in Singapore is complete without it.
+The full name is Hainanese Chicken Rice, and no coffee shop in Singapore is complete without it.

 The fragrant rice coupled with the smooth pieces of chicken and accompanied by the chili will make your taste buds sing.